Dianne Feinstein: Personal life

 In 2003, Feinstein was ranked the fifth-wealthiest senator, with an estimated net worth of $26 million.
 Her net worth increased to between $43 and $99 million by 2005.
-Her 347-page financial-disclosure statement, characterized by the San Francisco Chronicle as "nearly the size of a phone book", claims to draw clear lines between her assets and her husband's, with many of her assets in blind trusts.
+Her 347-page financial-disclosure statement, characterized by the San Francisco Chronicle as "nearly the size of a phone book", claimed to draw clear lines between her assets and her husband's, with many of her assets in blind trusts.